 - Access Darden Talent: Participate in a complimentary company briefing on Grounds as well as complimentary participation in our on-Grounds multicompany networking nights, hosted by Darden’s The Career Center.

 - Partner on Student Projects: Work with faculty and students to develop curriculum-based projects designed to provide tangible outcomes and a business plan for your company.

 Partnering with the Darden School of Business based on your company's goals provides strong return on investment.
-To learn more about corporate partnerships with Darden, please contact Samantha Hartog, interim vice president for advancement, at [email protected] or +1-434-982-2151.
+To learn more about corporate partnerships with Darden, please contact Kevin Kennedy, Managing Director for Employer Engagement, at K[email protected].

 Read about how Darden has benefited your peers.